 The Final Demo aims to demonstrate the DRIVER+ methodology and its application to conduct a Trial, addressing specific Crisis Management gaps by assessing innovative socio-technological solutions.
-As in the Trials before, the solution review and selection are an important step towards this objective.
+As in the Trials before, the solution review and selection is an important step towards this objective.
 Yet, the Final Demo has a more representative character than the regular Trials.
-The review process applied is therefore as well adapted.
-This section describes the foreseen review and selection, while the results of this process are provided in an updated version of this deliverable.
+The review process applied is therefore adapted.
+This section describes the review and selection process and results.

 A key difference to the regular review process is the skip of the Call for Application and the following double blind-review and meta-review process.
-In the Final Demo, no new solutions are to be tested, but achievements from former Trials are presented.
+In the Final Demo, no new solutions are to be tested, but only solutions that have been successfully included in the former Trials.
 Hence, the already achieved review results are used also here.
 Solutions for the Final Demo are selected from a prioritised list of solutions.
-The first priority is solutions, which have participated or will do so in one of the Trials.
+The first priority is with regard to solutions, which have participated or will do so in one of the Trials.
 These solutions are best known and are fully integrated and operational in the Trial setting.
-The second priority is solutions, which have been preselected and thereby demonstrated.
+The second priority is about solutions, which have been pre-selected and thereby demonstrated to the Trial Committee.
 Although these solutions might not have participated in a Trial, they went through an extensive review, providing sufficient information on their capabilities.
-In the first step of the Final Demo solution selection, the committee will pre-select candidates from these two groups and invites them to individual conference calls.
-These conference calls have the objectives to ask for the general interest of the solution provider to participate in the Final Demo and to update the former evaluation to the specific objectives of the Final Demo.
+In the first step of the Final Demo solution selection, the committee will pre-select candidates from these two groups and invite them to individual conference calls.
+This pre-selection will be done based on an initial description of the main CM gaps as indicated by the ERCC, who acts as the main stakeholder of the Final Demo.
+These conference calls have the objectives to ask for the general interest of the solution provider to participate in the Final Demo and to update the previous evaluation to the specific objectives of the Final Demo.
 The committee will then select solutions to participate.
 In case a certain capability cannot be fulfilled through this selection, further solutions from the blind-review might be taken into consideration.